Liquid logo

 Finality Guarantees

-Liquid blocks are finalized via Liquid full nodes
+Liquid blocks are finalized via Liquid full nodes.
+Full nodes must connect to the network via permissioned entities

-After blocks are proposed by a functionaries, 11/15 functionaries are needed to sign off on the block to propagate it to the network.
-After this is done, Liquid full nodes accept the block and include it in the chain.
+After blocks are proposed by a block producer, a majority of the network operators are needed to sign off on the block to propagate it to the network.
+After this is done, full nodes accept the block and include it in the chain.

 Bitcoin Security